daronphang/coding_resources/javascript/regex.md

 (?:([A-Za-z]+):)?
 Matches scheme name (http) only if it is followed by :
-(?:...) indicates non-capturing group i.e. group an expression but not save it as a matched/captured portion of string
+(?:...) indicates non-capturing group i.e. group an expression but not save it as a matched/captured portion of string 'http:' is non-capturing, but 'http' is capturing as it is nested group

 "abc".match(/(.)(.)./).captures #=> ["a","b"]
 "abc".match(/(?:.)(.)./).captures #=> ["b"]